Paying for Value in Health Care

 Oregon has a long history of health system transformation, including efforts to move away from traditional volume-based health care payments to payments based on value that support positive member health outcomes and cost savings.
 Movement toward value-based payment (VBP) is supported nationally, as it is broadly accepted that the status quo fee-for-service payment model promotes a fragmented health system unable to provide patient-centered, whole-person care.

 OHA recently completed a significant public engagement process to gather input from providers and key stakeholders on VBP, including statewide, multilingual public meetings and surveys, VBP-focused work groups with existing CCOs, and a survey of providers.
 The public engagement and stakeholder feedback gathered through this process, the Evaluation of Oregon’s 2012-2017 Medicaid Waiver, and the environmental scan of other states’ VBP policies informed OHA’s Value-based Payment Roadmap for Coordinated Care Organizations.
-They also informed the technical guidance companion report, OHA VBP Technical Guide for Coordinated Care Organizations (available by October 2019), previously referred to as Value-based Payment Roadmap: Categorization Guidance for Coordinated Care Organizations.
+They also informed the technical guidance companion report, OHA VBP Technical Guide for Coordinated Care Organizations.
 These reports detail CCO 2.0 VBP requirements and processes, which begin in 2020.

 As part of the VBP Roadmap public input process detailed above, the Transformation Center:

-The Transformation Center also engaged stakeholders through the public meetings and surveys below.
+- The Transformation Center also engaged stakeholders through statewide public meetings.

 Primary Care Payment Reform Collaborative

 As initiated through Senate Bill 231, the Transformation Center coordinates a Primary Care Payment Reform Collaborative.
 This collaborative convenes payers to share best practices on primary care value-based payment methods and aligning initiatives.